Casual engagement over 5 months

 Taking these features, I held a co-design session with the key stakeholder.
-We folded up two a4 pages into 8 sections and then spent 15 minutes drawing up interface ideas for any part of the app we wanted.
-We then shared these with each other and discussed why we had made design choices.
+We folded up two a4 pages into 8 sections and then spent 15 minutes drawing up interface ideas for screens on the app.
+We then shared these with each other and discussed why we had made design choices or included certain information.

 Visual Design survey

 As my wireframes were only medium fidelity, I made a survey to capture the intended visual look and feel for the next iteration.
 This was filled out by sales staff, support staff and stakeholders.